From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Lower Bound in Asynchrony

 \texttt{Main} is defined as follows.
 We partition the parties $\mathcal{P}$ into two sets $B$ and $C$ such that $|C| = t/2$ and $|B| = n - t/2$. \begin{itemize} \item All parties in $\mathcal{P}$ are honest and have input $0$. \item Messages between parties in $C$ are delayed until after everyone decides. \item For every party $p \in C$, the first $t/2$ messages sent to $p$ from processes in $B$ are delayed until after everyone decides. \item The other messages are delivered immediately. \end{itemize}

 We want to show that this scheduling is valid for the asynchronous model.
 I.e., we want to show that almost surely, all parties will decide before any of the delayed messages are received.

-We first prove so for every party in $B$.
+We first prove this for every party in $B$.
 To do that, we consider the setup $S_B$ for which we'll show that (i) all processes in $B$ must decide and (ii) processes in $B$ can not distinguish $S_B$ from \texttt{Main}. $S_B$ is defined as follows: \begin{itemize} \item All parties in $B$ are honest and have input $0$. \item All parties in $C$ are byzantine.
 They act as if they were executing $\mathcal{A}$ with input $0$, but they ignore all messages from other parties in $C$ and the first $t/2$ messages from parties in $B$. \item All messages are immediately delivered. \end{itemize} Clearly, parties in $B$ cannot distinguish $S_B$ and \texttt{Main}.
 Moreover, in $S_B$, all messages are eventually delivered, and less than $t$ parties are byzantine.
 Therefore, $\mathcal{A}$ must ensure probabilistic termination, so parties in $B$ will eventually decide.

 Now, let us prove that for every party $p$ in $C$ it eventually decides in \texttt{Main}.
 To do so, we introduce a family of setups $\{S_Q\}$, for all $Q \subseteq B$ such that $|Q| = t/2$. $S_Q$ is defined as follows: \begin{itemize} \item All parties in $B \setminus Q$ are honest and have input $0$. \item $p$ is honest and has input $0$. \item All parties in $C \setminus \{p\}$ are byzantine.
-They act as if they were executing $\mathcal{A}$ with input $0$ but ignore messages from other parties in $C$ as well as the first $t/2$ messages from parties in $B$. \item All parties in $Q$ are byzantine.
+They act as if they were executing $\mathcal{A}$ with input $0$ but ignore messages from other parties in $C$ as well as the first $t/2$ messages from parties in $B$.
+Moreover, they do not send any message to $p$. \item All parties in $Q$ are byzantine.
 They act as if they were executing $\mathcal{A}$ with input $0$ but do not send the first $t/2$ messages to $p$. \item All messages are immediately delivered. \end{itemize} In setting $S_Q$, $t/2 + t/2 - 1 < t$ parties are byzantine and all messages are eventually delivered.
 Therefore, $A$ must ensure probabilistic termination so all honest parties, and in particular $p$, will eventually decide.